golioth/developer-training/website/docs/api-training/03-open-api-docs/03-query-lightdb-stream.md

 quering the temperature data that is currently stream from your device to Golioth.

-### Desired outcome(s)
+* **Desired outcome(s)**

-* Successfully retrieve historic sensor data from Golioth
+  1. Successfully retrieve historic sensor data from Golioth
-* Understand how to look up the parameters the Golioth REST API needs for more complex calls
+  2. Understand how to look up the parameters the Golioth REST API needs for more complex calls

-### Time Estimate

-* 10 minutes
+* **Time Estimate:** 10 minutes

 ## Query the LightDB Stream endpoint